About the Author

 Ideas and urges battled for his attention.
 While he believed himself a writer of some talent, he didn’t trust that he had either the ability or the following as yet to write a really good novel with anything short of a big idea.
 As he was trying to market Not for Hurting, that idea came to him in the form of The Wedge.
 He had always wanted to write allegory, perhaps something in the realm of science fiction, his favorite reading genre.
 But lacking the necessary scientific knowledge to write anything beyond “cowboy” fantasy, he fell back on politics, his undergraduate major and such a defining aspect of his adult life.
 He had never dabbled in fiction before, in dialogue or character development, but he found what he felt was his truest writer’s voice and greatest creative fulfillment in the process of writing the novel.
 And he was really proud of the finished product.
 Unfortunately, less than a year after publication, the Donald Trump phenomenon came along and essentially stole the book’s central themes.
 So now the book, described by one reader as “prescient,” will be seen as just a typical critique.
 It is truly sad that people didn’t read the book before electing this nightmare.

 Alan had always sprinkled humor into his writings, but now took on the challenge of writing a novel of pure humor (or poor humor, depending upon perspective).
+As the Covid epidemic hit, being busy and focusing on humor became usefully therapeutic.
 A comedian once said something to the effect that as one advances in years humor almost necessarily becomes Jewish, and so it did in The Mensch.
 Covering three generations of Blueschwitzes, it’s, ultimately, the story of Stewie and his journey to become the first Jewish superhero.
-As the Covid epidemic hit, being busy and focusing on humor became usefully therapeutic.
-The release date for The Mensch is February 14, 2023, exactly one month from this update.
 While awaiting its publication and energized by his participation in a Writers’ Group local to his new home in Woodstock, Alan dabbled in horror, writing “Or Face the Consequences,” a short story that you can read on this website.
-And now, Alan has already begun work on what he hopes to become a seventh book, and, always challenging himself to work in a different genre, this one, tentatively titled A House Divided, is allegorical political-science-fiction.
-Stay tuned for new developments.